jluby/TaskTerminal/README.md

 ## Project Overview
 This project seeks to provide utilities for task tracking.
 Tasks are seperated by project.
 The core utilities of this project are:
  * Create entries then store to project-specific, user-specified lists
+ * Flag important entries
  * View / sort lists, including user-provided task descriptions
- * Allow for backburner tasks which can be pulled into active list (and pushed back)
+ * Allow for task pulls along user-specified list chains (e.g. backburner -> tasks (active) -> archives)
+    * Additionally, allow for movement across chain to be scheduled
+ * Allow for fully extensible user-specification of list naming and relationships (i.e. list-level 'pull_to' and 'push_to' locations)
  * Store completed tasks (with creation / completion dates) to project-specific dataframe, for easy future reference
-    - Upon storage, tasks can additionally be flagged for importance if likely to be needed in the future

 ## Repository Structure
- * `/src`: `task_tracker` package, contains CLI scripts and helpers.
+ * `/src`: `task_terminal` package, contains CLI scripts and helpers.

 ## Package Installation
- To install the `task_tracker` package:
+ To install the `task_terminal` package:
  1. Clone this repository.
  2. From the base directory, run `pip install .` from the command line.